 Renting is the ultimate way to see if your heart lies in a town and is the most affordable way to start your expat journey.

-Less than 15 minutes from the SJO airport in La Garita rentals can be as low as $900 fully furnished for 2 people including all of your utilities!
-Gardens, privacy, modern living all with the tranquillity you desire.
+Less than 15 minutes from the SJO airport in La Garita, rentals can be as low as $900 fully furnished for two people, including all your utilities!
+Gardens, privacy, and modern living, all with the tranquillity you desire.

-Upscale condos with up to 4 bedrooms, fully furnished, 3 bathrooms, private with a yard fit for a playground of a patio or ranch can be as low as $1500 in Grecia.
+Upscale condos with up to 4 bedrooms, fully furnished, three bathrooms, private with a yard fit for a playground or a patio or ranch, can be as low as $1500 in Grecia.
 2-bedroom casas fully furnished can start as low as $550.

 You can learn more about the cost of living in Costa Rica in our Living In Costa Rica guide.